grafana/agent/docs/getting-started/_index.md

 collecting logs.
 You will be prompted for input for each manifest that is applied.

-> **Warning**: Always verify scripts from the internet before running them.
+> **Warning:** Always verify scripts from the internet before running them.

 ```
 NAMESPACE="default" /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/grafana/agent/release/production/kubernetes/install.sh)" | kubectl -ndefault apply -f -
 NAMESPACE="default" /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/grafana/agent/release/production/kubernetes/install-loki.sh)" | kubectl apply -f -
 NAMESPACE="default" /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/grafana/agent/release/production/kubernetes/install-tempo.sh)" | kubectl apply -f -
 ```

 **Note:** For the above script to scrape your pods, they must conform to the following rules:

-1. The pod must _not_ have an annotation matching `prometheus.io/scrape: "false"` (this wouldn't be there unless you explicitly add it or if you deploy a Helm chart that has it).
+- The pod must _not_ have an annotation matching `prometheus.io/scrape: "false"` (this wouldn't be there unless you explicitly add it or if you deploy a Helm chart that has it).
-2. The pod _must_ have a port with a name ending in `-metrics`.
+- The pod _must_ have a port with a name ending in `-metrics`.
 This is the port that will be scraped by the Agent.
 A lot of people using Helm struggle with this, since Helm charts don't usually follow this.
 You would need to add a new scrape config to scrape helm charts or find a way to tweak the Helm chart to follow this rules.
-3. The pod _must_ have a label named name with any non-empty value.
+- The pod _must_ have a label named name with any non-empty value.
 Helm usually lets you add extra labels, so this is less of a problem for Helm users.
-4. The pod must currently be running. (i.e., Kubernetes must not report it having a phase of Succeeded or Failed).
+- The pod must currently be running. (i.e., Kubernetes must not report it having a phase of Succeeded or Failed).

 ### Kubernetes Manifest

 If you wish to manually modify the Kubernetes manifest before deploying it yourself, you can do so by downloading the [`agent.yaml` file](/production/kubernetes/agent.yaml).

-### Installing Locally
+### Install locally

 Our [Releases](https://github.com/grafana/agent/releases) page contains instructions for downloading static binaries that are published with every release.